antarestupin/Avifors/README.md

 ## Motivation / Objectives

 I want the domain model of my application to be simple to understand.
 To achieve this goal, I want it to be written in a declarative way, and the actual code generated consistently.
-I also don't want to use an heavy software like Rational Rose to do it, I want it to be included as code in my project.
+I also don't want to use an heavy software like Rational Rose to create it, I want it to be included as code in my project.

 When Avifors will be stable I'd like to develop libraries allowing to make more complex work based on standards, like generating a full REST API with filtering, pagination, hypermedia links... with only the resources definition.
+I also plan to write a tool to visualize the model, like in an UML software.

 Here are examples of what is possible to do with Avifors: